nathabee/PomoloBee/docs/WORKLOG.md

 - **Tasks**:
   - initScreen handle status state (add util/PerimissionManaget.kt and viewmodel/InitViewModel.kt )
   - changed App spec to explain init screen
+  - test connecttion looks in svg/fields and not field/svg (corrected)

+---

+##  Week 6 Dates from April 14 to Avril 20 2025

+###  April 14 2025
+- **Hours Worked**: 6 hours
+- **Tasks**:
+  - modified SVG filed to be compatible with our Android App designed.
+  - Django : SVG changed in Django.
+Change Shortname not unique in ROW. modified Test, migration and sbapshot- propagate JSON locations to App
+  - Docs : Docs_Test.md to explain github pages, APP User Manuel

 ---